The Faculty of Science Undergraduate Summer Scholarship program is established to enable talented students to explore the world of research.

 Faculty of Science Higher Degree by Research (HDR) awards for ‘Outstanding Research Student Achievements’ are designed to promote excellence in research, recognising outstanding achievements in research, research innovation and engagement.

-The Faculty Research & Research Training Committee (FRRTC) has established three (3) new outstanding research student achievement awards listed below that are available for HDR candidates to apply for in 2016:
+The Faculty Research & Research Training Committee (FRRTC) has established three (3) new outstanding research student achievement awards listed below.
+Application Forms for 2017 HDR candidates will be available to download soon.

 |Award||Guidelines and Application Forms|